 - Improve the value of your onboarding.
 Customers love to use solutions right out of the gate.
 Help them along by performing a thorough review of your onboarding process.
 Invest some resources if needed because it’s a great long-term play.
 You’ll reduce churn and improve satisfaction scores.

 - Use measurement tools to gauge how the customer is doing and how your company is doing.
-Look at the customer’s health scores that shows a multitude of characteristics including; frequency of support calls, bill payment history, participation in marketing, and community engagement.
+Look at the customer’s health scores that show a multitude of characteristics including; frequency of support calls, bill payment history, participation in marketing, and community engagement.

 - Provide guidance to the customers on what they need to do with your solution to reach their stated goals.